openshift-4-compliance/openshift-4-compliance-automation/open-policy-agent/authentication-user-management/oauth-secured-identity-providers-only/README.md

 # OAuth Secured IdentityProviders Only

-The policy ensures that only secured identityProviders (based on a dynamic,customable list from the [constraint obejct](./constraint.yaml)) are allowed in the cluster.
+The policy ensures that only secured identityProviders (based on a dynamic, customizable list from the [constraint obejct](./constraint.yaml)) are allowed in the cluster.

 The recommended identityProvider is OpenID Connect, and thus, the list in the [constraint obejct](./constraint.yaml) currently contains only this identityProvider.
 The list can be expended if the organization requires other identity providers.